o1992/CareerCup-Answers/README.md

-Solution to CareerCup questions in python 3
+Solution to CareerCup questions in python 3.

-The questions are not written here.. will be uploaded soon with the questions and detailed answer
+The solutions are easy and intuitive to understand.
+The time complexity is good, some of the implementation might be in slightly better time complexity but harder to code in real time coding interview.